End-to-End Ceramic Additive Manufacturing Expertise

 Material Portfolio:

-The selection of the suitable material is crucial to precisely align the performance of your ceramic components with environmental conditions and application requirements.
-Our material offering currently comprises four oxide ceramics, which are based on high-purity powders and binder systems that are sintered into dense components in a high-temperature furnace.
+The selection of the appropriate material is essential to match component performance with environmental conditions and application requirements.
+Our current portfolio includes four oxide ceramics based on high-purity powders and tailored binder systems, which are processed into dense components through controlled sintering.

 Alumina (Al₂O₃)

-Alumina is a versatile oxide ceramic, available in purities ranging from 99.7%to 99.9%.
-Its properties, which vary depending on the purity grade, enable awide range of applications in demanding environments.
+Alumina is a versatile oxide ceramic available in purity levels from 99.7% to 99.9%.
+Depending on the purity grade, its properties can be adjusted to suit a wide range of applications in demanding environments.

 Zirconia (ZrO₂)

-Zirconia, a high-strength oxide ceramic, is characterized by its transformationtoughening.
-This property enables it to inhibit crack propagation, resulting inhigh fracture toughness combined with high strength.
+Zirconia is a high-strength oxide ceramic characterized by transformation toughening.
+This mechanism inhibits crack propagation and results in high fracture toughness combined with high strength.

 Alumina Toughened Zirconia (ATZ)